kode-dev/assessment_feed_list_1/README.md

 This repository contains components to render a feed of support cases, along with a dummy API to fetch these cases from a data store.

-## Your Environment
-You'll need [NodeJS and NPM](https://www.npmjs.com/get-npm) to be able to run this project.

 ## Getting Started
 ### Running the test server